MicrosoftDocs/powerbi-docs/powerbi-docs/service-tutorial-analyze-in-excel.md

 ---
 title: 'Tutorial: Use Analyze in Excel'
-description: In this tutorial you use the Power BI Datasets page to import datasets into Excel.
+description: In this tutorial, you use the Power BI Datasets page to import datasets into Excel.
 author: tejaskulkarni
 ms.reviewer: davidiseminger